-NantKwest, Inc. (the Company) was incorporated in Illinois on October 7, 2002 under the name ZelleRx Corporation.
-On January 22, 2010, the Company changed its name to Conkwest, Inc., and on July 10, 2015, the Company changed its name to NantKwest, Inc. The Company is a biotechnology company headquartered in Cardiff-by-the-Sea, California with certain operations in Culver City, California.
+Conkwest, Inc. (the Company) was incorporated in Illinois on October 7, 2002 under the name ZelleRx Corporation.
+On January 22, 2010, the Company changed its name to Conkwest, Inc. The Company is a biotechnology company headquartered in Cardiff-by-the-Sea, California with certain operations in Culver City, California.
 The Company is commercially developing targeted direct-acting immunotherapeutic agents for a variety of clinical conditions.